Category: The Comms Post

 Getting Ahead of the Headlines: Proactive Media Strategies for Correctional Facilities

 In corrections, we often find ourselves responding to the media only after something has gone wrong — a use-of-force incident, a contraband bust, a facility lockdown.
-By that point, the narrative is already forming, and we’re behind it.
-The key to protecting your facility’s reputation and maintaining public trust lies in proactive media strategy — Read more
+By that point, the Read more

 -